 Professor of Organisational Behaviour at INSEAD, Erin Meyer teaches cross-cultural leadership, including two courses on Leading Across Cultures and Managing Multi-Cultural Teams.
-The author of the influential “The Culture Map”, Erin touches aspects such as business across cultures that is based on her extensive experiences interspersed with stories from global executives.
+The author of the influential “The Culture Map”, Erin touches on aspects such as business across cultures that are based on her extensive experiences interspersed with stories from global executives.
 Her focus is on the differences with regards to each culture’s unique business style.

 Erin Meyer’s study of different communications patterns and business systems spanning the globe allows international executives to pinpoint their leadership preferences while comparing their methods to those of their peers in other cultures.
 She has shown thousands of executives how to decode the ways in which cultural differences impact their work, as well as strategies, and in so doing, improve their international collaboration.

 Erin, besides being an author, is a regular contributor to the Harvard Business Review, with her December 2015 HBR article, “Getting ti Si, Ja, Oui, Hai, and Da, regarded the most popular of that year.
 She has also been published in the New York Times Sunday Paper, Forbes.com, and The Times of India and been interviewed on Bloomberg TV, NPR, BBC, and CNN.